 Because of the inherent uncertainty of events occurring as long as 75 years into the future, for purposes of the annual report, the trustees make three projections based on three sets of assumptions: intermediate (best estimate), low-cost, and high-cost.
 The intermediate projection underlies the findings described above.
-Table 1 summarizes the ultimate, long-range value of some of the key economic and demographic assumptions under the intermediate, lowcost, and high-cost assumptions.
+The following table summarizes the ultimate, long-range value of some of the key economic and demographic assumptions under the intermediate, low-cost, and high-cost assumptions: